Ex-Morninglanders

 IS MORNINGLAND A CULT, AND WHAT DOES THAT REALLY MEAN?

 This website will sometimes refer to Morningland as a cult.
-The term is not meant to be used in a derogatory way but to remain aligned with contemporary researchers who study similar groups.
-We do not condone violence or discrimination against any group.
+The term is the author’s opinion and is not meant in a derogatory way but to remain aligned with contemporary researchers who study similar groups.
+The author does not condone violence or discrimination against any group.
 The following article seeks to establish a better understanding of terminologies related to new religious movements, high demand groups, types of cults, their underlying hierarchical structures, and transparency, and how that relates to our shared Morningland experiences.

 We thought we joined a spiritual movement, a spiritual family of other idealists who wished to live in a better world and be better people.
 We stayed in Morningland because we liked the idea of having spiritual teachers and a community-based lifestyle.
 If there were nothing good about Morningland, we would not have stayed.
 But with time, many of us began to identify red flags, disrespectful and manipulative behavior.
 Initially, we ignored or justified them with what we were taught to think, “Ah, The Gopis or Patricia (Sri Donato) are just people with flaws, but their intentions were good. ” Others followed their Buddhist-inspired instructions of ‘correct’ thinking, “If I see a fault in a guru, I am not seeing correctly.”
 For many of us, the disillusionment was a slow process.
 Leaving the group in which we invested years of our lives was traumatic but necessary.
 We did not think we were in a cult when we were in it – the justifications, blind spots, and their belief system make it very hard to see it from the inside.
 Only after we left, and began talking to one another, sharing experiences, and especially learning about similar groups could we see our Morningland experience more objectively, outside the confines of their “correct thinking.”